FINDING THE WORKERS OF TOMORROW TODAY: THE FUTURE

 DEVELOP RELATIONSHIPS WITH THE LOCAL HIGH SCHOOLS

-Whether working through CEFGA, or contacting the schools personally, the local high school has a ready pool of students who want options beside attending college following graduation.
+Whether working through CEFGA, or contacting the schools personally, the local high school has a ready pool of students who want options besides attending college following graduation.
 Take the time to meet with local Principals, FBLA-PBL Sponsors, and PTSA Executive Board members.
 These adults have a vested interest in creating opportunities for the students they supervise.
 Offering structured internships, part-time and summer employment is a great way to fill your labor needs and introduce students to the opportunities available in the construction trades.

 CONTACT THE CAREER CENTER OF YOUR LOCAL COMMUNITY COLLEGE OR FOUR-YEAR UNIVERSITY